 IPI’s largest operation, the Anamosa plant consists of six individual shops: Filters, Housekeeping & Laundry, Sign, Graphic Arts, License Plates and Braille.
 Each shop operates independently in terms of budget, sales and profit/loss.
 IPI's Business Office is also located at IPI's Anamosa office.

 - The Filters division offers nearly any type of HVAC filter but is best known for its quality pleated filters offered at outstanding pricing.
 Air Filters were first introduced in 2005.
-Ten offenders work in the shop daily.
+Ten associates work in the shop daily.

 - The first License Plate shop was constructed in 1925 to produce number plates for issuance in 1926 and 1927.
-One of the most vastly changed of the IPI shops; the current License Plate shop is a compact, efficient shop that averages twelve offenders and two IPI staff with sales of $1 million to $2 million annually.
+One of the most vastly changed of the IPI shops; the current License Plate shop is a compact, efficient shop that averages twelve associates and two IPI staff with sales of $1 million to $2 million annually.
 The shop produces over 1.2 million license plates annually for the Iowa Department of Transportation.

-- Providing warewash and laundry chemicals to institutions and jails across Iowa, the Housekeeping & Laundry division employs five to ten offenders and brings in sales of over $600,000 annually.
+- Providing warewash and laundry chemicals to institutions and jails across Iowa, the Housekeeping & Laundry division employs five to ten associates and brings in sales of over $600,000 annually.
 The original “Soap Shop” opened in Anamosa in 1926.

 - The Braille Division at Anamosa transcribes print materials into Braille, reproduces Braille materials already transcribed and produces Braille business cards.
 Incarcerated individuals train from six months to over a year to receive certification in Literary Braille, Nemeth Code (For Mathematics), Music Braille and Literary Proofreading by The Library of Congress - National Library Services for the Blind and Physically Handicapped.
 The shop employs an average of twenty associates.